raghulnataraja-cmd/M5/README.md

 ## AIM:

-Write C Program to find Sum of each row of a Matrix
+Write C Program to find Sum of each row of a Mxatri

 ## ALGORITHM: